 - Project conception and initiation

 The project is carefully examined to determine whether or not it benefits the organization.
-During this phase, the stakeholders will identify whether the project can realistically be completed (or afforded)Project definition and planning
+During this phase, the stakeholders will identify whether the project can realistically be completed, (or afforded).

 - Project definition and planning

 The blueprint (project plan), should be put in writing so stakeholders can prioritize the project, calculate a budget and schedule, and determine what resources are needed.